Steve Henderson (baseball): New York Mets

 Tom Seaver was in a contract dispute with New York Mets chairman M. Donald Grant when on June 15, 1977, the Mets traded Seaver to the Cincinnati Reds for Pat Zachry, Doug Flynn, Dan Norman and Henderson, one of a series of trades that became known as the "Midnight Massacre".

 Henderson debuted with the Mets the following day as a pinch runner for Ed Kranepool, and his first major league run was the tying run in the Mets' 4-3 victory over the Houston Astros.
 On June 21, facing the Atlanta Braves at Shea Stadium, Kranepool hit a ninth inning home run off Andy Messersmith to send the game into extra innings.
 Following a one-out double by John Stearns in the 11th inning, the Braves intentionally walked Félix Millán to get to Henderson.
 The strategy didn't work, as Henderson connected for a three-run walk off home run.

 He set a Mets rookie record, tied by Josh Satin in 2013, by reaching base in 29 consecutive games that he started.

 For the season, Henderson had a .297 batting average in 99 games and 350 at-bats with twelve home runs, 65 runs batted in, 67 runs, 104 hits, sixteen doubles, six triples, six stolen bases, 43 base on balls, and four sacrifice flies.
 He finished second to Andre Dawson of the Montreal Expos in National League Rookie of the Year balloting by only one point (10–9).

 On June 14, 1980, Henderson had perhaps his best moment in a major league uniform.
 The Mets had recovered from a terrible start to the season, going on a tear to approach the .500 mark.
 That day, facing the Giants, Mets' starting pitcher Pete Falcone was lit up, staking the Giants to a 5-0 lead, which later became 6-0.
 Still trailing 6-2 with two outs in the ninth, the Mets staged a highly improbable comeback, which ended with Henderson hitting a three-run home run to win the game 7-6 in the bottom of the ninth, pulling the team within a game of .500.
-Alas, the Mets resumed their losing ways immediately thereafter, as that day turned out to be the high point of the season.
+The Mets resumed their losing ways immediately thereafter, as that day turned out to be the high point of the season.

 According to Henderson, he was at his best when he focused on getting hits, and suffered when he was pressured by the Mets to try to hit home runs.
 Henderson was not a natural power hitter, but the Mets were desperate for power at the time.

 On February 28, 1981, eager to make right with a fan base that had become disenchanted with the team, the Mets sent Henderson and cash to the Chicago Cubs in order to reacquire Dave Kingman, who had been traded away during the "Midnight Massacre".
-For his Mets career, Henderson batted .287 with 35 home runs and 227 RBI.
+For his Mets career, Henderson batted .287 with 35 home runs and 227 runs batted in.